Children’s mental health: what it is and why it matters

 Looking after yourself: why it’s important to children’s mental health

-Looking after yourself helps you stay physically, mentally and emotionally well.
+Looking after yourself helps you stay physically and emotionally well.
 This is good for you, and it’s also very important for your child.
 When you’re well, you’re better able to give your child the warmth, care and attention they need to grow and thrive.
 You also set a good example of self-care for your child.

 Looking after yourself includes: